dgaydukov/cert-ocpjp11/files/ocpjp11.md

-* llvm - originally Low Level Virtual Machine, yet this name was removed, cause now it's umbrella project for compilers to many languages written in c++, set of tech which can be used to develop frontend for any programming language and backend for any cpu architecture. it can accept RTL from gcc, do optimization and generate machine code it can generate static machine code or use JIT (just-in-time) simalar to java Java compilers:
+* llvm - originally Low Level Virtual Machine, yet this name was removed, cause now it's umbrella project for compilers to many languages written in c++, set of tech which can be used to develop frontend for any programming language and backend for any cpu architecture. it can accept RTL from gcc, do optimization and generate machine code it can generate static machine code or use JIT (just-in-time) similar to java Java compilers:
 * gcj (not maintained since 2017) can compile java source code to either machine code of JVM bytecode
 * llvm java frontend - would translate java source code into bytecode